 The interest cost on State bond issues is determined by several factors, the major factor being the general level of interest rates in the economy.
 However, the credit rating assigned to an issuer and the investor perception of credit worthiness are also important factors.
 The State's credit rating improved from Baa1/A in 1973 to Aa2/AA/AA in 1999.
 A significant factor behind the improved credit rating is the tailoring of maturities to the expected life of the largest oil field on the North Slope, Prudhoe Bay and the State's oil-based revenues.
-More recently, the extension of the anticipated life of oil production from the North Slope, the liquidity provided by oil-based revenues, and the growth of the State's Permanent Fund have become significant factors.
+More recently, the extension of the anticipated life of oil production from the North Slope, the trend of increased price for oil, the modification to the state's oil and gas tax regime, and the growth of the State's Permanent Fund have become significant factors.